open/close all folders

-- In the finale of this show, Nick gets called out by his teammates when he decides to give up, after being Curb Stomped by the Master.
+- In the finale of Power Rangers Mystic Force, Nick gets called out by his teammates when he decides to give up, after being Curb Stomped by the Master.
 It didn't help that they had to pry it out of him since, when asked, he didn't even bother to give them a clear answer.

 - The whole point of the "Prince takes Knight" episode from Power Rangers Megaforce.
 Robo Knight, the titular Sixth Ranger and Aloof Ally, is a superpowered, emotionless, relentless robot, programmed to fight Earth Invaders.
 As such, he fights with utter disregard for any civilian unable to vacate the fighting grounds, prompting the Rangers to shout several times a variation of this trope: "What's the deal, Robo Knight?"